Current testing methodology is v1.2

-The advent of the 32 Ohm model makes the DT 770 great for people wanting to use these for music only and general use with portable devices – offices, commuters, home listening etc. It’s important to remember that these are designed for professional use – studios, recording musicians, etc.
+The advent of the 32 Ohm model makes the DT 770 great for people wanting to use these for music only and general use with portable devices – offices, commuters, home listening, etc. It’s important to remember that these are designed for professional use – studios, recording musicians, etc.

 The vocals remained the star of the show with these which was nice.
 The heavy synth was sitting down deep and solid in the bottom which was perfect.
 You could play with the Bass in mastering to tighten more than the Studio mix.

-It’s so easy at this price range to end up with mids that are artificial or over processed.
-These mids are very true to life – the mid point in the vocal range is really nice and we can imagine listening to these for long periods of time without experiencing fatigue.
+It’s so easy at this price range to end up with mids that are artificial or over-processed.
+These mids are very true to life – the midpoint in the vocal range is really nice and we can imagine listening to these for long periods of time without experiencing fatigue.

-The highs were not over the top and will sit well for most people’s listening tastes.
+The highs were not over the top and will sit well with most people’s listening tastes.
 We put on Pink Floyd’s – What Do You Want From Me because if anything is going to bring out the crisp top end it’s a Dave Gilmour solo.